What is an HCCN?

-Through one-on-one customized technical assistance, the graphs below depict the percentage of participating health centers (PHCs) who are leveraging, utilizing, or developing OSIS tools to improve workflows for a more efficient NextGen EHR utilization within the specified category.
-Updated as of October 2021.
+Through one-on-one customized technical assistance, the graphs below depict the percentage of participating health centers (PHCs) that are leveraging OSIS support to improve workflows for a more efficient NextGen EHR utilization within the specified category.
+Updated as of March 2022

 OSIS HCCN Support

 Director of Consulting and Grant Services

 Contact Rebecca Rudd or Lynda Meade for additional information!

 2019-2022 Impact Video

 Watch this video to learn how partnering with OSIS can help health centers enhance and optimize their Health IT.